AllenHsu1107/car-detection/docs/proposal.md

 ## 4. Potential Impact

 If the detection is successful, it will make car detection more accurate.
+(ADD MORE)

 ## 5. Challenges